liflab/beepbeep-3-book/pre-markdown/use-cases/README.md

 The input trace is divided into four copies.
 The first copy is subtracted by the statistical moment of order 1 of the second copy, corresponding to the distance of a data point to the mean of all data points that have been read so far.
 This distance is then divided by the standard deviation (computed form the third copy of the trace).
 An `ApplyFunction` processor then evaluates whether this value is greater than the constant trace with value 1.

 The result is a trace of Boolean values.
 This trace is itself forked into two copies.
-One of these copies is sent into a `Trim` processor, that removes the first event of the input trace; both paths are sent to a processor computing their logical conjunction.
+One of these copies is sent into a `Trim` processor, which removes the first event of the input trace; both paths are sent to a processor computing their logical conjunction.
 Hence, an output event will have the value `true` whenever an input value and the next one are both more than two standard deviations from the mean.

 ## Online Auction System